 The 2022 Annual Meeting of the Historical Society of the Episcopal Church will be held on Wednesday, July 27, 2022 at 6:30 p.m.
 Eastern via Zoom.
 Members of the Historical Society will receive an invitation to attend the meeting about 3 weeks prior.

 The 2021 Annual Meeting of the Historical Society of the Episcopal Church was held Wednesday, July 28 virtually via Zoom.
 The meeting included reports from all committees and was attended by over 60 members.

-The 2020 annual Meeting of the Historical Society of the Episcopal Church was held Wednesday, July 29 virtually via Zoom.
-The meeting include reports from all committees and was attended by over 40 members.
+The 2020 Annual Meeting of the Historical Society of the Episcopal Church was held Wednesday, July 29 virtually via Zoom.
+The meeting included reports from all committees and was attended by over 40 members.

 The 2019 Annual Meeting of the Historical Society of the Episcopal Church was held Thursday, June 20 at Trinity College, University of Toronto during the Tri-History Conference.
 The meeting received a president's report, financial report, and elected Board members.

 The 2018 Annual Meeting of the Historical Society of the Episcopal church was held Saturday, June 16 at Virginia Theological Seminary, Alexandria, Virginia.
 The evening included a social hour, banquet and the Manross Lecture by Peter W. Williams, Distinguished Professor Emeritus Comparative Religion and American Studies, Miami University, Oxford, Ohio.
 His topic was "Religion, Art, and Money: Episcopalians and American Culture from the Civil War to the Great Depression" which dealt with what Williams calls the "Episcopal Project" of bringing into being a network of institutions, social movements, cathedrals and churches, and philanthropic projects in American society.